contemplata/contemplata/config/README.md

 # Configuration

+This directory contains several configuration files which allow to control Contemplata's behavior.

 ## devel.cfg

-There is a couple of top-level variables defiend in the `devel.cfg` file.
+There is a couple of top-level variables defined in the `devel.cfg` file.
 Below you can see the list of the more important ones.

 ### DB